earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R05-grad-summarize-and-filter-precip-data-R.md

 The structure of the data are similar to what you saw in previous lessons.
 HPCP is the total precipitation given in inches, recorded for the hour ending at the time specified by DATE.
-There is a designated missing data value of 999.99.
+There is a designated **missing data value of 999.99**.
 Note that hours with no precipitation are not recorded.

-The metadata for this file is located in your `week2` directory:
+The metadata for this file is located in your `week_02` directory:
 `PRECIP_HLY_documentation.pdf` file that can be downloaded along with the data.
-(Note, as of Sept.
+(Note: as of Sept.
 2016, there is a mismatch in the data downloaded and the documentation.
 The differences are in the units and missing data value: inches/999.99 (standard) or millimeters/25399.75 (metric)).